ShimantoRahman/empulse/docs/tutorial/04_train.rst

       - 0.926
       - 2.28
     * - CSLogitClassifier
-      - 0.838
+      - 0.849
-      - 0.918
+      - 0.907
-      - 2.58
+      - 3.29

-**Accuracy dropped by five points, and that is the model working correctly.**
+**Accuracy dropped by four points, and that is the model working correctly.**

 The cost-sensitive model deliberately misclassifies cheap cases in order to get expensive ones right.
 It flags more customers than a log-loss model would, accepting false positives — which cost a few percent of a customer's value — to avoid missing churners, which forgoes the whole retained value.
-Profit rose from 2.28 to 2.58.
+Profit rose from 2.28 to 3.29.

 If you judge a cost-sensitive model by accuracy, it will always look worse.
 That is the wrong yardstick — it is the yardstick we set out to replace.